zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 If you are asked, “Are you concerned that your son isn’t doing well in school?”
 You might say, “Oh I’m not in the least concerned a bout my son.”
 Actually, you probably wouldn’t say that.
 You would be concerned about your son if he isn’t doing well in school, or your daughter, but “to be not in the least” something means that you don’t have that quality even in a sm all amount.

 Am I worried that the Dodgers are not going to win the World Championship of baseball, what we call the World Series (which of c ourse is not the world championship but the championship of the U.S.), I w ould say, “No, I’m not in the least worried.”
-I know that they are going to win t he World Series this year.
+I know that they are going to win the World Series this year.
 Depending on when you listen to this episode, you m ay see that I was right or wrong.

 Back to our story – Vera says that the pair of pant s are “not in the least flattering.”
 Wang says, “But you can move in them w ithout busting a seam.”
 “To bust” (bust) means to break something open.
 A “seam ” (seam) is where two parts of a piece of clothing come together.
 A seam is usu ally “sewn” (sewn) with a machine nowadays, although in the old days, it was done by hand.
 You would attach two pieces of fabric, two pieces of material , together in order to make a piece of clothing.
 The line where those two pieces of material come together is called the “seam.”